 UberEats, GrubHub, and DoorDash are exclusively for takeout, including fast food deliveries.
 They are flexible, allowing you to work the hours you want to work… and do not force you to make a quota each week or work when you don’t feel like it.

-But you still have to put in the work.
+There is certainly money to be made delivering takeout, but you still have to put in the work.
 If you only work a few hours a week, you can’t expect to make a ton of money with this side-hustle.

 For the most part, these takeout delivery services are app-based.
 You can choose to work, pick up jobs, and do everything else that you need to do right within the associated app.
 But can you make a sustainable income using an app like UberEats?